wrjones104/manual_vampiresurvivors_jones/readme.md

 ## Rules

 * You may only use the weapons, accessories, Arcana, and powerups that you have received through AP.
+(Exceptions are the Reroll, Skip, Banish and Seal powerups - you can always keep those active)
 * Similarly, you may only challenge the stages you have received.
+You may use Arcana Mode after you receive an Arcana - the other stage modes are unlocks.
+* You may use any character you wish (besides Sigma because... c'mon), so long as you've unlocked their weapon.
 * If you select a weapon or accessory that you haven't received (either accidentally or because you have no other options) then you must quit the stage.
 * No eggs!